 #8: Check yourself into a traditional onsen!

 Do not even attempt to skip this tip on a Tokyo solo trip!
-Visiting an onsen on a solo trip is perfect because you won’t feel embarrassed about being nude with no familiar faces around.
+(But if you’re stuck at home and craving that same relaxing getaway, you can still treat yourself to a Japanese bath with our Onsen Singapore Promotion) Visiting an onsen on a solo trip is perfect because you won’t feel embarrassed about being nude with no familiar faces around.
 After all, you don’t get to see them after you get back to Singapore, right?
-One of the more interesting onsens in Japan I visited is Ooedo-Onsen Monogatari, located in Odaiba.
+One of the more interesting onsen I visited in Japan is Ooedo-Onsen Monogatari, located in Odaiba.
 Apart from having its traditional indoor and outdoor onsen, this huge onsen theme park also features an interesting main hall filled with food stalls, shops, arcade games, and an enormous tatami area for resting.
 With ample space for resting after my onsen soak, I even had the luxury to take a short nap in the quiet lounge area on the 2nd floor.
 One of my favourite spots is also the outdoor foot bath, which features a beautiful garden and a small winding water pathway for your feet to walk through.
 Ooedo Onsen is just a 5-minute walk from Telecom Centre station on the Yurikamome line.

-With these simple tips in mind, I found my solo trip to Japan to be fuss-free and stress-free.
+With these simple tips in mind, I found my solo trip to Japan fuss- and stress-free.
 With no strict itinerary to follow, it’s incredible how one can enjoy oneself and be spontaneous.
 The result?
 It was very restful and recharged me.
 Can a girl travel solo and be carefree?
 You definitely can =)